hyperstack-org/hyperstack/docs/installation/installation.md

 built in installers and generators, or manually as explained in the following sections.

 > The top level component, and route is only installed if a new Rails app is detected.
 Otherwise you will have to choose how you want to mount your components, depending on the needs of your application.
-See [How to add components](#<user-content-adding-a-single-component-to-your-application>) and [mount them](#<mounting-components>) for details.
+See [How to add components](#user-content-adding-a-single-component-to-your-application) and [mount them](#mounting-components) for details.

 At this point you're fully installed.

+> ** Note the first time you run you app it will take 1-2 minutes to compile all the system libraries.**

 If you installed into a new rails app, you can run bundle exec foreman start to start the server, and **App** will display on the top left hand side of the page.
 You will find the `App` component in the `app/hyperstack/components/app.rb` file.
 If you edit this file and save you should see the changes reflected in the browser.

 If you installed into an existing Rails apps, you can run bundle exec foreman start to start the server, and your app should function exactly as it always has.
 From here, you'll need to start adding components and and mounting them from either a view or a controller.
-See [How to add components](#<user-content-adding-a-single-component-to-your-application>) and [mount them](#<mounting-components>) for details.
+See [How to add components](#adding-a-single-component-to-your-application) and [mount them](#mounting-components) for details.

 ## Summary of Installers and Generators